-Assessing a candidates fit to your work culture is about more than finding the perfect “worker bee.”
+Assessing a candidates fit to your company culture is about more than finding the perfect “worker bee.”
 Culture is define as the values, traditions, and beliefs of a religion, group or organization.
 Workplace culture is the character and personality of your specific organization.
 It’s what makes your organization unique and is the sum of its values, traditions, beliefs, behaviors, and attitudes of those who work for your company.
 The sum of the each individual is what makes the whole, and as the leader of your company, you set the standard for how you want your company culture to look like.
 Here are some tips to find candidates that will fit in with your workplace culture.

 Know What Your Company Culture Is